 Scott Phinney, VP of Girls Travel

 The Travel program is designed to give girls with more advanced basketball skills the opportunity to play against other communities in a more competitive environment.
-Tryouts are open to girls that live in Edina and/or attend school in Edina.
-Travel teams compete in 11 tournaments (4th graders compete in 10) that have been selected in advance by the EBA.
-Tournaments are held on weekends and games may be played on Friday, Saturday and Sunday.
-Tournaments begin in early November and conclude in early March.*
+Tryouts are open to girls that who in Edina and/or attend school in Edina.

 Participating in travel basketball requires a significant time commitment from the player and their family and should be the player’s primary athletic extra-curricular activity during the travel season.